scala/scala-lang/blog/_posts/2018-04-30-in-a-nutshell.md

 different compiler (`dotc`), the old reflect-based macro system cannot be ported to it, so we need something different, and hopefully better.

-Another way to look at `scala.reflect` macros was that they were lacking _foundations_.
-Scala 3 has already some kind of meta programming facility, with well explored foundations.
-[Principled Meta Programming](http://dotty.epfl.ch/docs/reference/principled-meta-programming.html) is a way to support staging by adding just two operators to the
+Another criticism of `scala.reflect` macros is that they lack _foundations_.
+Scala 3 has already a meta programming facility, with particularly well explored foundations.
+[Principled Meta Programming](http://dotty.epfl.ch/docs/reference/principled-meta-programming.html) is a way to support _staging_ (in the sense of runtime code-generation) by adding just two operators to the
 language: Quote (`'`) to represent code expressions, and splice (`~`) to insert one piece of code in another.
 The inspiration for our approach [comes from temporal logic](https://ieeexplore.ieee.org/abstract/document/561317/).
-A somewhat similar system is used for staging in [MetaOCaml](http://okmij.org/ftp/ML/MetaOCaml.html).
+A somewhat related system is used for staging in [MetaOCaml](http://okmij.org/ftp/ML/MetaOCaml.html).
 We obtain a very high level _macro system_ by combining the two temporal operators `'` and `~` with Scala 3's `inline` feature.
 In a nutshell: